panglesd/slipshow/docs/slipshow-syntax.rst

 .. note::

    This syntax is very close to Markdown's syntax, however subtly different.
-If you are familiar with Markdown, jump to this section TODO
+If you are familiar with Markdown, jump to this section TODO: do

 .. contents:: Outline
    :local: